- MFA + Quechua embassy legalisation handled in-house

 Among the document pairs that move through our Lat Phrao office every week, the Thai National ID Card → Quechua route is one of the highest-volume — and one of the most rejection-prone when handled by a general translation agency.
-Regardless of whether your deadline is set by a consulate slot, a board meeting or a wedding date, our in-house MFA-accepted translator on our in-house panel delivers a court-grade translation accepted by Thailand's Ministry of Foreign Affairs, the relevant embassy in Bangkok, and the receiving authority in the destination country; you'll find the workflow, fixed-fee bands, supporting checklists and the bilingual glossary we apply on every Quechua file below.
+Regardless of whether your deadline is set by a consulate slot, a board meeting or a wedding date, MFA-accepted translator on our in-house panel on our own staff produces a translation built to survive three separate checks — the Department of Consular Affairs, the Quechua mission in Bangkok, and the office that finally reads it abroad; the playbook below covers price, calendar, supporting copies, transliteration rules and the rejection patterns the Quechua desk sees most often.

-Our Quechua desk has handled thousands of Thai National ID Card cases for purposes ranging from notarized true copies, banking abroad, identity verification.
+The Quechua desk keeps a live casebook for Thai National ID Card covering banking abroad, identity verification, notarized true copies.
 Each case is logged, dual-reviewed and quality-controlled against the standards published by the Department of Consular Affairs and the destination authority.
-Below you will find authoritative pricing, a step-by-step legalisation workflow, regional notes specific to Quechua reading authorities, supporting-document checklists, and a bilingual glossary of every term that appears on your translated Thai National ID Card.
+Below you will find a step-by-step legalisation workflow, regional notes specific to Quechua reading authorities, supporting-document checklists, and a bilingual glossary of every term that appears on your translated Thai National ID Card.

 Why a specialist Quechua translator matters for Thai National ID Card

 Treating a Thai National ID Card as ordinary prose is the single most common reason these files come back stamped "ไม่ผ่าน".
 The Thai original is, in effect, a controlled vocabulary disguised as a paragraph.
-The Thai honorifics "นาย", "นาง", "นางสาว" each have a sanctioned Quechua equivalent — substituting one for another shifts marital and civil status, and a Thai National ID Card carrying the wrong honorific is routinely refused without comment.
+Thai-numeral Buddhist-era dates (๒๕๖๗) must be rendered in Quechua numerals AND converted to Common Era on the same line; missing either half of that pair is the single fastest way to lose an MFA submission slot.

 Most overseas authorities prefer a passport rather than an ID card; however a notarized translated copy is sometimes required for property purchase abroad.